cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/9-ibc-app-leaderboard.md

     }
 ```

-Again, you need to include the error type into `x/leaderboard/types/errors.go`:
+Again, you need to include the error type in `x/leaderboard/types/errors.go`:

 ```go
     ErrInvalidDateAdded     = sdkerrors.Register(ModuleName, 1120, "dateAdded cannot be parsed: %s")
 ```

-and you need to define `TimeLayout` in `x/leaderboard/types/keys.go`:
+You also need to define `TimeLayout` in `x/leaderboard/types/keys.go`:

 ```go
     TimeLayout              = "2006-01-02 15:04:05.999999999 +0000 UTC"